Call Now - Open 24/7

 Recent Statistics of Bicycle Crashes with Motor Vehicles in New York City

-Let’s take a closer look at how many New York City cyclists were injured after a crash with a motor vehicle over the past years:
+Most bike collisions involve a motor vehicle, whether a driver hits a rider or suddenly opens a car door in their way.
+Let’s take a closer look at how many New York City cyclists were injured in bicycle accidents with a motor vehicle over the past decade:

 Year Total Traffic Injuries Bicyclists Injured %